gyorilab/emmaa/emmaa/db/README.md

 Then all the methods in QueryDatabaseManager can be tested with `db` object.

-2) Use the dev instance of the queries database
+2) Use the remote dev instance of the queries database.

 When making changes to database schema or related code, it could be useful to test how it works over a period of time (e.g. make sure daily query runs on Batch can load and run the queries and store the results and UI can display